ZenHubIO/API/README.md

 }
 ```

-**Notes:**
+##### Notes

-- The endpoint returns the Board's pipelines, plus the issues contained within each pipeline.
-It returns each issues' issue number, its position in the board, an is epic flag(true/false), and its Estimate (if one is assigned).
+- The endpoint returns the Board’s pipelines, plus the issues contained within each Pipeline.
+It returns the issue number of each issue, their position in the Board, the is Epic flag (`true` or `false`), and its Estimate (if set).

-- Even if the issues are returned in the right order, the position can't be guessed from its index.
-Notice some issues won't have position – this is because they have not been prioritized on your Board.
+- Even if the issues are returned in the right order, the position can’t be guessed from its index.
+Note that some issues won’t have position – this is because they have not been prioritized on your Board.

-- The Board returned by the endpoint doesn't include closed issues.
+- The Board returned by the endpoint doesn’t include closed issues.
 To get closed issues for a repository, you can use the GitHub API.
-Reopened issues might take up to one minute to appear in the correct pipeline.
+Reopened issues might take up to one minute to appear in the correct Pipeline.

 ## Milestones

 ### Set milestone start date

 ##### Endpoint

 `POST /p1/repositories/:repo_id/milestones/:milestone_number/start_date`

-**Request Headers:**
-`x-authentication-token: <your ZH public token>`

 ##### URL Parameters